 Movement is less obvious if we:

-If your breasts drop considerably when you remove your bra, take a look at yourself when you are dressed, and see if you have an extra large distance between your chin and your bustline.
+If your breasts drop considerably when you remove your bra, take a look at yourself when you are dressed, and see if you have an extra long distance between your chin and your bustline.
 If you are trying to not give clues that you are bra-free, that can be a dead give-away.
 So if you do, consider the following:

 If your breasts are a B-cup or smaller, you will very likely be able to wear anything that you wore when you wore a bra, unless your breasts suffer from serious ptosis (sagging), or your nipples are large and dominant, and you object to their showing through your blouse or dress.
 Remember that even when wearing a bra, women's nipples can often protrude.
 If you are concerned, you might follow the suggestions above that help to cover your nipples.